 Metadata

 While Encore tries to provide a cloud-agnostic environment, sometimes it's helpful to know more about the environment your application is running in.
-For this reason Encore provides an API for accessing metadata about the application and the environment it's running in, as well as information about the current request as part of the encore.dev package.
+For this reason Encore provides an API for accessing metadata about the application and the environment it's running in as part of the encore.dev package.

 Application Metadata

-Calling encore.Meta() will return an encore.AppMetadata instance which contains information about the application, including:
+Calling appMeta() from the encore.dev package returns an object that contains information about the application, including:

 Current Request

-This works automatically as a result of Encore's request tracking, and works even in other goroutines that were spawned during request handling.
-If no request is processed by the caller, which can happen if you call it during service initialization, the Type field returns None.
-If CurrentRequest() is called from a goroutine spawned during request processing it will continue to report the same request even if the request handler has already returned.
+This works automatically as a result of Encore's request tracking.
+If no request is processed by the caller, which can happen if you call it during service initialization, currentRequest() returns undefined.

 Example Use Cases